 Director of Admissions

-Having served as a career admission professional for the past 20 years, Stephen has held a variety of roles in a number of different admission offices including at his alma mater, Drew University, along with those at Occidental College (CA) and at New York University (NY).
-Ultimately, Stephen made the transition from working in higher education, and entered the world of K-12 independent schools.
-Now, he could not be happier.
-After gaining admission experience locally at The Buckley School in Sherman Oaks (CA), at The Pennington School (NJ), and most recently at Fort Worth Country Day (TX), Stephen is delighted to return home to Los Angeles, and to join the fantastic Carlthorp Community.
+Having served as a career admissions professional for the past 20 years, Stephen has held a variety of roles in a number of different admissions offices, including at his alma mater, Drew University (NJ), Occidental College (CA), and New York University.
+Ultimately, Stephen made the transition from working in higher education to K-12 independent schools and could not be happier.
+After working at The Buckley School in Sherman Oaks, The Pennington School (NJ), and Fort Worth Country Day (TX), Stephen was delighted to return to Los Angeles to join the fantastic Carlthorp community.

 Director of Finance and Operations

 A Santa Monica native, Ken graduated from Sonoma State University in the fields of Finance and Philosophy and has been a part of the Carlthorp School team for more than a decade.
 His responsibilities include managing the business office, the school’s finances, payroll and human resources, and the overseeing of the physical plant.